 Google has announced that it will launch a new Backup and Sync tool for Google Drive users, to be available from June 28, 2017.
 This new feature will allow users to monitor and backup files of any folders that they desire, making it more robust.
 The latest version of Google Drive for Mac/PC is Backup, and Sync is now already incorporated with the Google Photos desktop uploader.

 The upcoming ‘Backup and Sync’ app will replace the existing Google Drive uploader client.
-It will be incorporated with desktop Google Photos uploader.
+It will be incorporated with the desktop Google Photos uploader.

-According to Google this new app is only for normal users.
-The G Suite customers continue to use Drive for Mac/PC until there is new enterprise-focused solution, Drive File Stream (currently in EAP), is made generally available to all G Suite Basic, Business, Enterprise, Education, and Nonprofit domains later this year.
+According to Google, this new app is only for normal users.
+The G Suite customers continue to use Drive for Mac/PC until there is the new enterprise-focused solution, Drive File Stream (currently in EAP), which is made generally available to all G Suite Basic, Business, Enterprise, Education, and Nonprofit domains later this year.
 Drive File Stream will allow users to access huge corporate data sets without taking up the equivalent space on their hard drives.

 Therefore, Google will not mechanically upgrade G Suite users from Drive to Backup and Sync for Mac/PC.
 Users will be able to download and upgrade Backup and Sync from June 28 for installing Drive for Mac/ PC on their computers.
-If your organizations do not allow, then users won’t be able to use Backup and Sync with their G Suite accounts.
+If your organizations do not allow it, then users won’t be able to use Backup and Sync with their G Suite accounts.